MichaelFrazzy/NewsScraper/README.md

 # NewsScraper - Scrape any newspaper automatically

+Below is the README and credits for the original boilerplate used for initial testing, the script has been reworked and expanded.
+So far added extensive logging, AI integration support, and a focus on crypto news sources and their eventual summarization/preparation.
+The below README will be reworked for a production repo once additional testing is completed.
+As a result of the new focus, the NewsPaper.json file has also been modified versus the directions shown below, though all links should work in this format.

-This is a simple python script for automatically scraping the most recent articles from any news-site.
+This is a python script for automatically scraping the most recent articles from any news site.

 Just add the websites you want to scrape to `NewsPapers.json` and the script will go through and scrape each site listed in the file.